-We also gave this facility a score of A for our long-term care grade.
-For prospective residents looking for a permanent residence rather than skilled nursing, long-term care is an important category.
-On top of considering the volume of care provided by nurses and other staff, we looked at the percentage of residents vaccinated against pneumonia.
-This nursing home gave the vaccine to 93.650795 percent of its residents.
-This is slightly below what we were hoping for but still a respectable figure.
-Finally, this nursing home was able to limit hospitalizations.
-In fact, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low number.
+In addition to receiving a great overall grade, this facility also received an A+ long-term care grade.
+If you are seeking anything other than rehabilitation, you should take a close look at each nursing home's long-term care scores.
+On top of considering the quantity of care provided by nurses and other staff, we looked at the number of residents vaccinated for pneumonia.
+This nursing home provided the vaccine to 76.646706 percent of its residents.
+This is slightly lower than we were hoping for.
+Clearly, this facility is doing something right in this area as it was able to keep its patients out of the hospital.
+It had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.

 Does this page answer your questions about Coon Memorial Home?

 In addition, this facility also received favorable nursing grades this year.
 In fact, we awarded them one of our better scores in that area, with a grade of B+.
 In determining our nursing grades, we weigh both the number of hours nurses spend with residents and the levels of licensure of those nurses.
 This nursing home provides 0.4 hours of nursing care per resident per day.
 Finally, we also assessed several nursing quality measures and this place excelled in some of these areas.
 With less than five percent of its residents sustaining pressure ulcers, it performed as well as any nursing home the state in this category.
 This is generally a good indicator of quality nursing care.
 Pressure ulcers can often be prevented by offering better nursing care, such as by having a policy of turning a patient even once per day.